Finance & Investment

 Pro Tip

-Retiring on Dec 31 vs Jan 1 can cost you an entire year of service credit.
-OPM processes retirements on the last day of a month, so Dec 31 = full-year credit and your first check arrives Feb 1.
+Retiring on December 31 vs January 1 can cost a full year of service credit.
+OPM processes retirements on the last day of a month, so December 31 gives full-year credit and your first check arrives February 1.